 Companies outsourcing their computing needs have a reduced need for hardware maintenance and require fewer skilled staff members to maintain complex infrastructure.
 Servers require frequent updates and continuous monitoring that genuinely require dedicated staff.
 The cost of outsourcing management services, employing skilled professionals, and paying to replace hardware can add up quickly.
 Much of the effort and expenses can instead be put on cloud service providers.
 Skilled IT talent is in high demand, and we've already seen a growing shortage of skilled workers; security professionals or IoT developers can be hard to find and expensive to employ.
-If their work is outsourced to the cloud or a cloud service provider, the company can spend less time and money finding and employing skilled IT staff.
+If their work is outsourced to the cloud or a other startups facing rapid growth are in the perfect position to adopt cloud computing technologies.
+They can begin small, paying for a few heads or one virtual cloud and ramp up their services as demand grows.
+Businesses still have to plan for future costs, but can rest easy knowing the computing power they need is available at the click of a button.
+Companies that develop cloud service provider, the company can spend less time and money finding and employing skilled IT staff.
 Instead, they can spend more time providing services and improving applications.